elpotatoslayer/Telegram_bot/README.md

 # Telegram_bot

- > In this project, I built a Telegram Bot that asks random trivia questions based on facts that happened in the passed.
+ > In this project, I built a Telegram Bot that asks random trivia questions based on facts that happened in the past.
 It also sends you a random Chuck Norris joke every time you type in the command /joke.
 The main goal is to make a massive use of external API`s by putting into practice the main concepts of Object Oriented Programming, classes, modules, objects and accessing their attributes.
 The project is built using the TDD technique.

 ## Below here, you can see a screenshot demo of the bot /start command